- Jan 16, 2018

 In many ways, WordPress.com wouldn’t exist without self-hosted WordPress.
 The latter was released in 2003 as an open source platform, and since then it’s gained an incredible amount of popularity.

 Self-hosted WordPress (or just WordPress) is known as the most popular Content Management System (CMS) in the world.
 It powers nearly 30% of the world’s most popular websites, and some estimates say there are close to 60 million websites using it.

 Unlike WordPress.com, WordPress requires you to set up your own hosting.
 That means signing up to a provider, installing the software, and linking a domain to your website, for starters.
 It’s a bit more involved than using WordPress.com, but in exchange, you get access to all the platform’s features without any restrictions.
 In many ways, using WordPress is like unlocking a full version of WordPress.com.

-WordPress and WordPress.com Compared (6 Key Areas)
+WordPress vs WordPress.com: What’s The Difference?
+(6 Key Areas)

 So far, we’ve barely scratched the surface of what makes WordPress and WordPress.com different.
 Instead of just telling you which platform is our favorite, we’re going to break down all their significant aspects.
 We’ll talk about ease of use, theme and plugin management, maintenance, and even prices.
 That’s a lot of ground to cover, but knowing these details is the only way to make an informed decision.
 With that in mind, let’s jump in!

 When it comes to ease of use, WordPress.com takes the cake.
 Both platforms are renown for being beginner-friendly, but there are several reasons why WordPress.com wins handily in this aspect: